-When I first saw the new SWC Sport I was quite surprised to see that the dial was almost a complete departure in design compared to their previous releases.
+When I first saw the new SWC Sport I was surprised to see that the dial was quite a departure in design compared to their previous releases, but at the same time it clearly aesthetically belongs to the SWC family.
 The unique design characteristics of this watch are perfectly composed for a durable, sporty watch.
 Not only is this watch designed to take a beating, it’s also quite stunning.

 When the review piece arrived, unboxing it was a true “wow” moment.
 I honestly gasped, a bit similar to when I unboxed my mother of pearl Omega Speedmaster.
 The multiple levels of the SWC Sport dial show off the wide outer ceramic ring under the sapphire crystal.
 Placing a ceramic ring under the crystal is uncommon – most collectors know of ceramic as a bezel or bracelet insert.
+This ceramic ring also has a playful circle of flag-like triangles as outer indices.
 Within the matte finish solid ceramic ring is a field of differing depths of boxes not unlike subway tiles.
-The colors are pearlescent and compliment the white ceramic as well as the yellow color of the lumed indices.
-The finish on the hands and applied indices have such a mirror-finish polish.
+The colors are pearlescent and compliment the white ceramic as well as the yellow color of the lumed indices, which in the case of the mint dial quartz version are treated with the C3 variant of Super-LumiNova.
+The finish on the hands and applied indices has a nice mirror-finish polish.
 The index designs are also very unique to the watch world.
 They’re based on patterns and themes from the worlds of aviation, automobiles, and high tech and took more than year for SWC to perfect.
 They’re quite distinct, and I find that they help direct your eyes around the dial and assist in telling the time with just a quick glance.
-They’re also filled with 20 layers of Swiss Super-LumiNova with provides for excellent visibility throughout the night.
+They’re filled with 20 layers of Super-LumiNova which provides for excellent visibility throughout the night.

 That brings us to the 41mm case.
-I was assuming a 41mm case would look too large on my wrist, but I was pleasantly surprised.
-With only 47mm lug-to-lug, and being only 11.9mm thick, it wears smaller than I expected.
+Normally a 41mm case would look too large on my wrist, but this time I was pleasantly surprised.
+With only 47mm lug-to-lug, and being only 11.9mm thick, it wears smaller than I expected with the lugs curving gently down to hug the wrist.
 On the smooth domed bezel we find more high polish.
 Another facet to this dial is the second time zone sub-dial at six (also lumed) that is easily adjusted by a push button in the side of the case at approximately 4 o’clock.
-This quartz variant in mint is powered by the robust Rhonda caliber 4210-B. The automatic variant will be powered by the Sellita SW200 movement, and is offered in several colorways as well (no second time zone on the automatic.)
+This quartz variant in mint is powered by the robust Rhonda caliber 4210-B. The automatic variant will be powered by the Sellita SW200 movement, and will be offered in several colorways as well (no second time zone on the automatic.)

 During this pandemic that we’re all living through at the moment, having another watch so visually “delicious” to gaze at on my wrist really brightens my day.
 The release is coming up very soon, and I’ve enjoyed this hands on review so much that I will be in a virtual “line” to buy the mint green quartz variant for myself! swcusa.com